pavlushakataphalk/Currency_bot/README.md

 'course_request.py' introduces function which makes request for the api of bank and gets required exchange rate

 This bot is active 24/7 for commercial purposes and can be shown if you are interested.
 Text me anytime in Telegram @pashaborsch.
-I'm also opened advices and tips about coding and I would be happy to discuss some programming topics with you.
+I'm also opened for advices and tips about coding and I would be happy to discuss some programming topics with you.

 Warning: this app was developed with Aiogram 2.X, and will not start under 3.X version.
 Bot will be updated to 3.X soon.